sanoj-m/Razer-Blade-Pro-17-2020-Hackintosh-Monterey/README.md

 # Support
 I have no access anymore to Razer Blade notebooks and not be able to test properly and update documentation.
 I open for any cooperation and will try maintain this repository as much as possible.
 Please fill free to create Pull Requests.

+# Pre Install

+Razer has locked the BIOS tight this time, so you'll need a hardware programmer to unlock DVMT Options this time around.
+Follow the instructions on https://git.io/JkuFs for how to mod your BIOS for this.
+After modding the BIOS, change DVMT Pre Alloc to 64MB, DVMT Max Alloc to MAX.
+Also if you've selected "Dedicated GPU Only" Graphics mode, you'll need to put it back in "NVIDIA (R) Optimus" along with Disabling Secure boot.

 # Intro

 If you would like to get started with creating a Hackintosh on your Razer Blade but have no experience, I would highly reccomend following Dortania's fantastic Opencore Install guide and then returning here for troubleshooting.